balazs129/hiertags-dev/README.md

     sudo a2enmod mem_cache
     sudo service apache2 restart
 ```
-The site have to be functional now.
+The site has to be functional now.
+If you have problems logging in to the admin site it usually means Apache
+can not read/write the database file which means permission problems present.